genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   *Fold Change = tumor/control*

-  And if we apply a Log2 transform for this value we’ll get Log2(Fold Change).
+  And if we apply a Log2 transform for this value we’ll get Log2(Fold Change):

   *Log2 Fold Change =  Log2 (tumor) - Log2(control)*